It All Begins With Your Decision To Be The Star In The Crowd

 Avoid cliché terms like “team player,” “proactive,” or “dependable.”
 They don’t say much and take up valuable space.

 Instead, give specific examples that highlight your strengths.
-For instance, talk about a time you streamlined a process, saving the company valuable time or resources.
+For instance, when you streamlined a process, you saved the company valuable time or resources.

 4. Making Your CV Too Short

 Generally speaking, don’t squeeze everything onto one page just for the sake of it.
 You might end up leaving out important details.
-A two-page CV is perfectly fine, especially if you’ve got a lot of significant experience to share.
+A two-page CV is excellent, especially if you’ve got a lot of significant experience to share.

 5. Not Providing Context for Lesser-Known Companies

-If you’ve worked for a company that’s not widely known, provide a bit of background about it.
+Provide some background if you’ve worked for a company that’s not widely known.

 Mention the industry or any well-known clients you worked with to give recruiters more context and help your work experience stand out.

-For other CV mistakes you should not be making in 2025, check here.
+Check here for other CV mistakes you should not be making in 2025.

 Tips for Writing a Good CV